harness/developer-hub/docs/security-testing-orchestration/dashboards/view-scan-results.md

   - /docs/security-testing-orchestration/use-sto/view-and-troubleshoot-vulnerabilities/view-scan-results
 ---

-Every STO pipeline execution includes a **Security Tests** tab that shows the detected issues for that execution.
-This is the primary interface for navigating, analyzing, and remediating detected issues.
+In the **Security Testing Orchestration** left-hand menu, go to **Executions**.
+Then go to the pipeline execution and select **Security Tests**.
+This tab enables you to navigate, analyze, and remediate all issues detected by the pipeline execution.

 ![](./static/security-tests-tab.png)

-In the **Security Testing Orchestration** left-hand menu, go to **Executions**.
-Then go to the execution and select **Security Tests**.

 The following steps describe the general workflow: